laravel/docs/vite.md

 <a name="ssr"></a>
 ## Server-Side Rendering (SSR)

-The Laravel plugin makes it painless to set up Server-Side Rending with Vite.
+The Laravel Vite plugin makes it painless to set up server-side rending with Vite.
 Create your SSR entry point, for example at `resources/js/ssr.js`, and specify the entry point by passing a configuration option to the Laravel plugin:

 ```js
 import { defineConfig } from 'vite';